dragoncoder047/thuepaste/README.md

 Now, there *is* a path out of the infinite loop.
 What is the chance of halting from state `d`?
 Each time around the loop, it has a 1/2 chance of halting (via `b`), and 1/2 chance of going around the loop again (via `c`).
 So the total chance of halting in this loop is 1/2 + 1/4 + 1/8 + 1/16 ...
 A little [numerical analysis](https://www.desmos.com/calculator/odzpdulihz) shows this series converges to 1.
 So our supposed infinite loop halts, and does so with certainty!

 Now how does the computer determine this?
+It loos for ways out of the loop - and since there is only one way out, it will always go that way.
+Boom.

-***TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO***
+### Second Pass: Self-Applicable Rules

 The first edge case that has tripped me up is demonstrated by the simple truth machine program when given a `1` as input.
 It is given by this: